Appointment of Examiners - Guidelines

 - ascertain their willingness and availability to examine the thesis

-If the examiner is willing and available the supervisor will also need to request a current CV so the Faculty Sub Dean Graduate Studies and Research Committee can assess for any conflict of interest.
+If the examiner is willing and available the supervisor will also need to request a current CV so the Faculty Sub-Dean Graduate Studies and University Research Committee can assess for any conflict of interest.

 A small honorarium is paid to external examiners.
-CSU applies honorarium rates as recommended and periodically reviewed by Universities Australia.
+Charles Sturt University applies honorarium rates as recommended and periodically reviewed by Universities Australia.

-Once the Principle Supervisor gains agreement and receives current CV’s from the potential examiners they shall complete the Notification of Readiness to Submit Thesis & Appointment of Examiners form and forward all documents to the relevant Faculty Sub Dean Graduate Studies.
+Once the Principal Supervisor gains agreement and receives current CV’s from the potential examiners they shall complete the Notification of Readiness to Submit Thesis & Appointment of Examiners form and forward all documents to the relevant Faculty Sub-Dean Graduate Studies.
 Justification of the selection of potential examiners must be provided.
 This justification should be provided in terms of the person’s position, research record, qualifications, experience etc.

-If the Sub Dean agrees that the examiners meet all requirements and should be recommended to the Research Committee for appointment, the Sub Dean endorses the form and forwards to the Research Office.
+If the Sub-Dean agrees that the examiners meet all requirements and should be recommended to the University Research Committee for appointment, the Sub-Dean endorses the form and forwards to the Research Office.
 If they do not agree, the supervisors are asked to nominate other examiners.

-The Research Office facilitates consideration/approval of the nominations by the Research Committee (or nominee).
+The Research Office facilitates consideration/approval of the nominations by the University Research Committee (or nominee).
 Following approval of the Appointment of Examiners and the thesis submission, the Office of Research Services and Graduate Studies then coordinates the examination process.